starship/starship/docs/ckb-IR/config/README.md

 # Wait 10 milliseconds for starship to check files under the current directory.
 scan_timeout = 10

-# Disable the newline at the start of the prompt
+# Disable the blank line at the start of the prompt
 add_newline = false
 ```